-Ilene was a staff writer for The Christian Science Monitor from 2000 to 2010, serving as the Boston-based newspaper’s bureau chief in Tokyo, Istanbul, and Jerusalem and covering the major conflicts of the past decade: Iraq and Afghanistan.
-She is now an independent journalist in Jerusalem.
-She also teaches Reporting Conflict for NYU-Tel Aviv, runs creative writing workshops, and writes Primigravida, a popular blog about motherhood.
-Her first novel, Baghdad Fixer, was published in November 2012 by Halban Publishers in London.
+Ilene was a staff writer for The Christian Science Monitor from 2000 to 2010, serving as the Boston-based newspaper’s bureau chief in Tokyo, Istanbul, and Jerusalem and covering the two major conflicts of the last decade: Iraq and Afghanistan.

 After graduating from the Columbia University Graduate School of Journalism in 1993, Ilene started her career as a reporter at The Philadelphia Inquirer.
-Later, she freelanced from the Middle East for Newsday, The New Republic, The Financial Times, The Guardian and The Observer (UK).
-Her book reviews and essays have been published in The Washington Post, Haaretz Books, Moment, Habitus, Zeek and Tikkun.
+Later, she freelanced from the Middle East for Newsday, The New Republic, The Financial Times, The Guardian and The Observer (UK) and The Jerusalem Report.
+Her many book reviews and essays have been published in The New York Times, The Washington Post, Haaretz, Moment and Tikkun.

-As part of her coverage of the major stories of the past decade in Afghanistan, Iraq, and Israel/Palestine, Ilene has been interviewed on CNN, MSNBC, C-SPAN and NPR.
+As part of her coverage of Afghanistan, Iraq, and Israel/Palestine, Ilene has been interviewed on CNN, BBC, CCTV, MSNBC, C-SPAN and NPR.
 Her coverage of Al-Qaeda’s escape from the American military in Afghanistan was cited in the 9/11 anniversary issue of The New Yorker.
-Ilene was nominated by the Monitor for a Pulitzer Prize in 2005 for an investigative story on international organ trafficking, and she was the recipient of a United Nations Correspondents’ Club Award in 1998 for her coverage of post-war Somalia.
+Ilene was nominated by The Monitor for a Pulitzer Prize in 2005 for an investigative story on international organ trafficking, and she was the recipient of a United Nations Correspondents Association (UNCA) award in 1998 for her coverage of post-war Somalia.